 COVID-19 is expected to adversely impact investments.
 The United Nations Conference on Trade and Development (UNCTAD) projects a fall of 40% fall in global FDI in 2020, affecting almost all sectors in developing and industrialized economies.
 UNCTAD also adds that this drop also applies to all components of FDI.
 Equity, re-invested earnings, and intra-firm loans are expected to plummet as companies impose austerity measures or redirect capital to rescue ailing affiliates.
-Moreover, the reduction in capital expenditures will hamper greenfield investment and mergers and acquisitions, impeding business expansion and retention activities in host economies.
+Moreover, the reduction in capital expenditures will hamper greenfield investment and mergers and acquisitions, impeding business expansion and retention activities in host economies.87

 As the global economy is battered by COVID-19, APEC economies primarily sought to protect firms within their jurisdictions and support investments.
-Many economies like Australia and Malaysia, among others, have pledged financial or fiscal supports for SMEs, such as temporary cash grants, wage subsidies, and loan moratoriums.
-Repetition companies get equal access to the government's preferential policies, while Thailand announced that it will accommodate visa extension requests from foreign nationals wishing to stay longer in Thailand.
-To enhance FDI during the pandemic, Indonesia is implementing a non-discriminatory principle to all investing economies.
-To help businesses become more resilient and adaptable, Canada introduced subsidy programs for upskilling and capacity-building in areas like e-skills related to telework and digital literacy.
+Many economies like Australia and Malaysia, among others, have pledged financial or fiscal supports for SMEs, such as temporary cash grants, wage subsidies, and loan moratoriums.88 China obligated economic development zones to enact actions to ensure that both Chinese and foreign companies get equal access to the government's preferential policies, while Thailand announced that it will accommodate visa extension requests from foreign nationals wishing to stay longer in Thailand.89 To enhance FDI during the pandemic, Indonesia is implementing a non-discriminatory principle to all investing economies90.
+To help businesses become more resilient and adaptable, Canada introduced subsidy programs for upskilling and capacity-building in areas like e-skills related to telework and digital literacy.91